Linear Regression under Missing or Corrupted Coordinates: Warm-up: Coupling via Hybrid Argument and Proof of

 \begin{restatable}{claim}{CLAIMONESTEP} Consider the two $d$-dimensional Gaussians $Q = \cN((\mu_1,\mu_2,\ldots,\mu_d), \Sigma)$ and $Q' = \cN((\mu_1,\ldots,\mu_{i-1}, \mu_{i}',\mu_{i+1},\ldots,\mu_d), \Sigma)$.
 There is a coupling $\Pi$ between the distributions $Q$ and $Q'$ such that $\Pr_{(X,X') \sim \Pi}[X_i \neq X_i'] = \DTV(Q,Q')$ and $\Pr_{(X,X') \sim \Pi}[X_j \neq X_j']=0$ for all $j \neq i$. \end{restatable} \Cref{cl:one_step} holds because the marginals over $[d] \setminus \{i\}$ are identical under $Q$ and $Q'$, allowing us to match these coordinates, and apply \Cref{fact:maximal} to the distribution of the $i$-th coordinate conditioned on the rest.\looseness=-1

-To prove \Cref{lem:hybrid} for means that differ in more coordinates, we can consider the distributions $Q_i$ from the statement and couple each consecutive pair using \Cref{cl:one_step}.
+To prove \Cref{lem:hybrid} for means differing in more coordinates, we can consider the distributions $Q_i$ from the statement and couple each consecutive pair using \Cref{cl:one_step}.
 Chaining together the couplings completes the proof of \Cref{lem:hybrid}.
-The formal proofs are deferred to \Cref{app:warm-up-couplings}.
+The formal proofs are in \Cref{app:warm-up-couplings}.

 \paragraph{Proof Sketch of \Cref{thm:combined}\ref{it:thm-small-beta}} We present a proof sketch with routine calculations omitted here; the full proof is in \Cref{app:proof-of-small-beta}.
-We first focus on the regime $\|\beta\| \leq \eta \sqrt{d} \sigma$.
-The remaining regime can be handled by an argument that essentially reduces to the $\|\beta\| \leq \eta \sqrt{d} \sigma$ regime and will be explained at the end.
-For any $b \in [0,\eta \sqrt{d}\sigma]$, we consider the hypothesis testing problem of distinguishing between the regression vectors $\beta^{(0)} = (b/\sqrt{d},\ldots,b/\sqrt{d})$ and $\beta^{(1)} = - \beta^{(0)}$ from $n$ samples from the models in \Cref{def:linear_model,def:model}.
+We first focus on the regime $\|\beta\| \leq \eta \sqrt{d} \sigma/(2\sqrt{2})$.
+The remaining regime can be handled by an argument that essentially reduces to the $\|\beta\| \leq \eta \sqrt{d} \sigma/(2\sqrt{2})$ regime and will be explained at the end.
+For any $b \in [0,\eta \sqrt{d}\sigma/(2\sqrt{2})]$, we consider the hypothesis testing problem of distinguishing between the regression vectors $\beta^{(0)} = (b/\sqrt{d},\ldots,b/\sqrt{d})$ and $\beta^{(1)} = - \beta^{(0)}$ from $n$ samples from the models in \Cref{def:linear_model,def:model}.
 Note that $\|\beta^{(0)}\| = \| \beta^{(1)} \| = b$ and $\|\beta^{(0)} - \beta^{(1)}\| = \sqrt{2} b$.
-By the reduction from estimation to hypothesis testing, showing that no algorithm can solve this testing problem implies that no estimator has Euclidean error smaller than $b/\sqrt{2}$.
+By the reduction from estimation to hypothesis testing, showing that no algorithm can solve this testing problem implies that no estimator has Euclidean error smaller than $b/\sqrt{2}$.\looseness=-1

 To use \Cref{fact:coupling}, we need a coupling $(X,y),(X',y')$ where $(X,y)$ follows \Cref{def:linear_model} with $\beta = \beta^{(0)}$ and $(X',y')$ follows the same model with $\beta = \beta^{(1)}$, satisfying $\E[\sum_{i=1}^d \1(X_i = X_i')] \leq \eta d$ and $\Pr[y \neq y'] \leq \eta$.
 We construct this coupling by: (i) drawing $t$ from $\cN(0,\|\beta\|^2 + \sigma^2)$, and setting $y = y' = t$ (the label distribution is the same for both hypotheses), and (ii) drawing $X$ and $X'$ from an appropriate coupling of the conditional distributions given $y = t$.
 We thus focus on how to do step (ii) with small coordinate-wise disagreements.